vladmunteanu/starlette-jsonapi/examples/README.md

 ## 2. sample-tortoise-orm
 Requires Python > 3.7 to avoid SQL injection bugs in tortoise-orm.

-Contains a basic implementation of 2 resources, `users` and `organizations` using tortoise-orm with a PostgreSQL database.
+Contains a basic implementation of 2 resources, `users` and `organizations` using tortoise-orm with an in memory SQLite database.

 #### Running:
-You should start the PostgreSQL database first, by running: `docker-compose up -d`

-Then you can start the service on http://127.0.0.1:8000/, by running:
+You can start the service on http://127.0.0.1:8000/, by running:
 `python start_service.py`